A first systematic study of [OIII] 88$\mu$m at $z>8$: two luminous oxygen lines and a powerful ionized outflow in the first 600 million years: Discussion

 Using the fiducial SFRs derived from SED-fitting, we find that our two \oiii{}-detected targets are consistent with the local \oiii{}-SFR relation for dwarf galaxies from \citet{delooze2014}, in agreement with other high-redshift samples.
 Indeed, all currently detected $z>8$ galaxies appear to fall within the $\sim0.3\,\mathrm{dex}$ scatter of this local relation \citep[c.f.,][]{hashimoto2018,tamura2019,fujimoto2024_s4590,zavala2024_alma,carniani2024_oiii,schouws2024,witstok2025} which reinforces the reliability of \oiii{} as a star formation rate tracer at early cosmic times.
-The upper limits for our two $z>10$ targets are furthermore consistent with them being located on the local \oiii{}-SFR relation, although deeper data are needed to verify this.

-The current upper limit for UHZ1 rules out a significant contribution from the AGN to its \oiii{} luminosity.
-This is not necessarily unexpected, however, as the local relation between \oiii{} luminosity and SFR for AGN is similar to that of local starbursts \citep[][purple line in Figure \ref{fig:oiiiSFR}]{delooze2014}, both of which are less \oiii{}-luminous than dwarf galaxies for a given SFR.
-Similarly, high-redshift quasars do not show any evidence for elevated \oiii{} emission \citep{walter2018,hashimoto2019_quasar}, and if anything show lower $L_\text{\oiii{}}/L_\mathrm{IR}$ ratios than the $z\approx6-8$ galaxy population.
-Given its critical density of $n_\mathrm{crit} \sim 510\,\mathrm{cm}^{-3}$, \oiii{} is emitted predominantly in low-density ionized gas, which may suggest it mostly traces the typical star-forming ISM even in AGN host galaxies \citep[c.f.,][]{harikane2025,usui2025}.
-However, we cannot currently rule out that \oiii{} remains undetected in UHZ1 due to collisional de-excitation in a high-density ISM.

-While the upper limit of UNCOVER-37126 is also consistent with the galaxy falling on the local \oiii{}-SFR relation, we recall that its uncertain spectroscopic redshift based solely on the Lyman break may have caused the \oiii{} line to fall outside our frequency coverage (Section \ref{sec:observations_targets}).
-This can be investigated with upcoming \textit{JWST}/MIRI spectroscopy of this galaxy (GO 8051; PI Alvarez-Marquez), which is poised to yield a more accurate spectroscopic redshift through the detection of rest-optical lines such as \oiiidopt{} and H$\alpha$.
+The upper limits for our two $z>10$ targets are similarly consistent with them being located on the local \oiii{}-SFR relation, although deeper data are needed to verify this.
+Moreover, we recall that the spectroscopic redshift of UNCOVER-37126 is based solely on the Lyman break, which therefore may have caused the \oiii{} line to fall outside our frequency coverage (Section \ref{sec:observations_targets}).